 Why Choose Conformal Coating Removal?

-There are a number of reasons why a conformal coating may need to be removed from a board/component.
+There are several reasons why a conformal coating may need to be removed from a board/component, including:

 - Assemblies may need to be reworked for electrical, and/or functional failures.

 - The printed circuit board is not functioning as anticipated, or it might fail after use in the field.

 - The initial design process did not allow for the inclusion of the coating itself, and this causes problems with the component’s functionality.

 - Existing conformal coating is of poor quality or has flux residues, and/or poor adhesion.